TheDreamer/beastie-work/README.md

 	currently in ports.
 Given the difficulty I've had in buidling as a dependency of other ports, I don't feel like tackling this update.

+	Plus I still haven't figured out how to do distfiles from GitHub, MASTER_SITES=GH

+	Otherwise, I might reveal my stab at print/cups-cloud-print.

 devel/json-c

 	This was to form the patch for a PR to get json-c-0.9 updated to